terraform-google-modules/terraform-google-sap/modules/sap_hana_ha/README.md

 The resources/services/activations/deletions that this module will create/trigger are:

 - Create Primary and Secondary Compute Instance that will host SAP HANA
-- Create a Static IP Adresse for the Compute Instance
+- Create a Static IP Address for the two Compute Instance's
-- Create a 2 Persitent Disks to host SAP HANA's File systems
+- Create a 2 Persistent Disks to host SAP HANA's File systems

 You can go in the [examples](../../examples) folder complete working example.
 However, here's an example of how to use the module in a main.tf file.